celo-org/docs/docs/developer-resources/walkthroughs/valora-wc-v1.md

 In this example, we will demonstrate how to add WalletConnect to a simple React app.

-This is a simple DApp that focuses on demonstrating how to connect WalletConnect to Valora, but also shows how to set up [ContractKit](/developer-resources/contractkit/index.md) and make a simple cUSD transfer.
+This is a simple DApp that focuses on demonstrating how to connect WalletConnect to Valora, but also shows how to set up [ContractKit](/developer-resources/contractkit/index.md) and make a simple Mento cUSD stablecoin transfer.
 You can view the DApp code [here](https://github.com/critesjosh/valora-wallet-connect-v1).

 ## Add Packages